astropy/astropy/docs/uncertainty/index.rst

 ..
 EXAMPLE END

 ..
-EXAMPLE START: Interaction between Quantity Objects and Distributions
+EXAMPLE START: Interaction Between Quantity Objects and Distributions

 A |Quantity| distribution interacts naturally with non-|Distribution|
 |Quantity| objects, assuming the |Quantity| is a Dirac delta distribution::